greatest-ape/aquatic/README.md

 ## Technical overview of tracker design

 One or more socket workers open sockets, read and parse requests from peers and send them through channels to request workers.
-They in turn go through the requests, update internal state as appropriate and generate responses, which are sent back to the socket workers, which serialize them and send them to peers.
+The request workers go through the requests, update shared internal tracker state as appropriate and generate responses that are sent back to the socket workers.
+The responses are then serialized and sent back to the peers.

 This design means little waiting for locks on internal state occurs, while network work can be efficiently distributed over multiple threads, making use of SO_REUSEPORT setting.